rdpoor/pygmu/README.md

 * FilterPE needs help.  see examples/filter_example.py
 * examples/piece_RA01_v1.py needs help: MixPE trying to mix mono and stereo for some seeds
 * Create user-supplied f(x) processing element: output = user_function(input).
+* Rethink EnvDetectPE, CompLimPE, CompressorPE, LimiterAPE, LimiterPE.
+Instead, create one or more "envelope processors" that outputs a gain term that can be fed directly into a GainPE.
+Maybe even EnvDetect => RatioToDbPE => Sequence => DbToRatioPE => GainPE.

 ### Ponders